If you've ever wondered why there is a holiday feast centered around turkey: a dry tasteless meal, this article is for you.

 Here is a video of me cutting the dark meat off of our turkey.
 This is a one-shot video so forgive the non-polished nature of it!

-Follow the steps for our Smoked/Sous Vide chicken.
+Either purchase our pre-smoked turkey or follow the steps for our Smoked/Sous Vide chicken for a DYI option.
 I added Herbs de Provence as well as the salt (after smoking).
 In total, you want about 1tsp of salt per pound of turkey.

 After the meat has Sous Vide at 165 - 170 for 10-12 hours, you can put it into the freezer, or keep in a fridge for a few days.

-To serve, bring the meat back up to 140+ degrees in a water bath, then grill, broil or pan fry to crisp up the skin just before serving.
+To serve, bring the meat back up to room temp or even 130+ degrees in a water bath, then grill, broil or pan fry to crisp up the skin just before serving.

 This is also our recommendations for if you decide to roast a whole turkey.